elliefewings/scRNA_analysis/s01_qc_processing/README.md

     3. sample_name.qcprocessing.report.html - Link to interactive shiny report showing raw and filtered data metrics and interactive princple component exploration

-Shiny interactive report can be accessed [here](http://saezlab.shinyapps.io/qc_processing_report) or via the link in the output directory.
+Shiny interactive report can be accessed [here](https://saezlab.shinyapps.io/qc_processing_report/) via the link in the output directory.

-Simply upload Rdata file using the "Browse" button or drag and drop and click "Generate report"
+Simply upload s01 Rdata file using the "Browse" button or drag and drop and click "Generate report"